-If you use codeine while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
+Babies born dependent on opioids may need medical treatment for several weeks.

 Do not breast-feed.
 Codeine can pass into breast milk and may cause drowsiness, breathing problems, or death in a nursing baby.

-How should I take Promethazine with Codeine (codeine and promethazine)?
+How should I take Promethazine with Codeine?

-Follow all directions on your prescription label.
-Codeine and promethazine can slow or stop your breathing.
-Never use codeine and promethazine in larger amounts, or for longer than prescribed.
-Cough or cold medicine is usually taken only for a short time until your symptoms clear up.
+Follow the directions on your prescription label and read all medication guides.
+Never use this medicine in larger amounts, or for longer than prescribed.
+Take this medicine only until your symptoms clear up.

-Codeine may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away codeine is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

 Call your doctor if your symptoms do not improve after 5 days of treatment.

+Store at room temperature away from moisture, heat, and light.
 Keep track of your medicine.
-Codeine and promethazine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+You should be aware if anyone is using your medicine improperly or without a prescription.